Zerovate/vtk-m/docs/FilterRedesign.md

 implemented with the policy part removed.
 (Perhaps they should be protected methods in `vtkm::filter::Filter`.)

-## Restrucuring the `vtkm/filter' directory and compiling into seperate filter libraries
+## Restructuring the `vtkm/filter' directory and compiling into seperate filter libraries

 ### Problem